honojs/website/docs/guides/best-practices.md

 export default app;
 ```

-this way when you use this route, the types can be properly infered
+This way, when you use this route, the types can be properly inferred.